START-Hack/SBB-STARTHACK22/README.md

 # START Hack 2022 - SBB Case

 ### Case Introduction
-ZTravelers more and more want to take their bicycle on the train to discover Switzerland.
+Travelers more and more want to take their bicycle on the train to discover Switzerland.
 For self-service loading of bicycles SBB offers space on the train, which customer need to reserve upfront.
 On top of that at the weekend there is extra space available staffs helping travelers to load their bicycles in a separate wagon.
 But also with that extra capacity space can going to be scarce at days weather is supposed to become nice.
-However, if the weather is rainy or cold there are not so many staffs needed.
+However, if the weather is rainy or cold spaces are not used and there are not so many staffs needed.

 Please give a short introduction to your case.